sameerd/DiffusionTensorImaging/README.md

 # Single Shell Free Water Elimination Diffusion Tensor Model

-This is a Python implementation of a Single Shell Free Water Elimination Model the follows the papers listed in the references section below. *This software is written for educational purposes only and is untested.
-Please do not use it for anything important without doing your own testing.*
+This is a Python implementation of a Single Shell Free Water Elimination Model the follows the papers listed in the references section below. **This software is written for educational purposes only and is untested.
+Please do not use it for anything important without doing your own testing.**

 There is a separate effort by @mvgolub and @RafaelNH to put in an expanded single shell model into the [Dipy](http://nipy.org/dipy/index.html) respository.
 Please follow along at the [Dipy Issue Tracker
 #827](https://github.com/nipy/dipy/issues/827).
-When the Dipy version is
+When the Dipy version is ready,
-ready, it is likely to be better tested, more user friendly, efficient and have more features than the software here.
+it is likely to be better tested, more user friendly, efficient and have more features than the version in this repository.

 ## Software requirements